-We're super crazy over postickers.
-The perfect crispy bottoms with soft casings, juicy filling.. ohh that's basically heaven in every single bite!
+We're super crazy over potstickers.
+The perfect crispy bottoms with soft casings, and juicy filling.. ohh that's basically heaven in every single bite!

-And when you drench them with lots of chili garlic oil, that my friend, is taking the potstickers game to another undescribable deliciousness level.
+And when you drench them with lots of chili garlic oil, that my friend, is taking the potstickers game to another indescribable deliciousness level.

 Can you tell I'm super excited?
 This is my go-to recipe whenever we want to enjoy some really amazing potstickers.
-I love it because it only uses the basic ingredients in our kitchen.
+I love it because it only uses the basic ingredients in our kitchen, like in my mini chicken pot pies.

 With my super easy homemade potsticker wrappers, you can't lose!